How to resign from a job remotely

 Hi [manager’s name],

-I’m writing to inform you that I am resigning from the role of TITLE at COMPANY NAME effective today, TODAY’S DATE.
-My last day will be DAY, DATE.
+I’m writing to inform you that I am resigning from the role of TITLE at COMPANY NAME today, TODAY’S DATE.
+I can provide two weeks of transition time so my last day will be DAY, DATE.

 I’ve enjoyed working for the company and all of the projects I’ve worked on, and it’s time for me to move on to a new chapter.
 I’m grateful for all the opportunities I’ve had and will continue to speak highly of my time here and my colleagues.
 I’ll be available to wrap up all of my projects, hand them over, and create documentation before my last day.